All Episodes

 He is actually a retired police officer from Albany, New York.

-Um, and I kind of grew up looking at things from his perspective.
+And I kind of grew up looking at things from his perspective.

 How dare you become a police officer when the police are the enemy?

-And I know I understand that that's not um a viewpoint that every black person has, but it is more prevalent than it should be.
+And I know I understand that that's not a viewpoint that every black person has, but it is more prevalent than it should be.

 And what I see, what I see, what my father has seen is there is this attitude where we have raised our kids.

-Well, God forbid anyone with authority, especially a white person with authority, call you out for doing something wrong.
+Our grandparents have raised their kids to be these entitled, spoiled brats, where God forbid anyone with authority, especially a white person with authority, calls you out for doing something wrong.

-When nine times out of ten, had he just complied with the initial police order, this would not have happened.
+And when are we going to stand up and stop making these thugs martyrs when nine times out of ten, had he just complied with the initial police order, this would not have happened.

-Why are we why are we making them martyrs?
+Why are we making them martyrs?

 Why are we not standing up as a community and saying, hey, excuse me, a police officer gave an order, follow it.

-Well, Vivian, Vivian, I I appreciate your opinion.
+Well, Vivian, I appreciate your opinion.

 It's death.